 The purpose of data storytelling is to turn data discoveries into a story.
 Emphasizing important elements helps create convincing stories and supports stakeholders in decision-making.

 Data storytelling lets you combine reporting, presentation, and exploratory analysis techniques to create and collaborate.
 You take snapshots of your discovered data to use in stories composed of slides.
 Snapshots can be enhanced with effects.
 This lets you emphasize the data insights you want your audience to focus on.

 As you tell the story, you can answer questions by switching to a snapshots source and accessing live data.
 This guides your story to new directions, triggering new conversations and deeper insights.

 Storytelling becomes interactive by inserting live data sheets in slides, and making selections while presenting.

-This section of the help features a step by step flow, which can show you how to get started with Sharing insights with data storytelling.
+This section of the help features a step-by-step flow, that shows you how to get started with Sharing insights with data storytelling.

 In data storytelling, you use a story to collect and present insights and ideas to your audience.
 A story is presented as a timeline of slides.
 It can be based on traditional data storytelling structures, such as a three-act play or a hero’s journey.

 Stories are contained within an app.
 A story is connected to its app, so you can return to the live data anytime, to discover new and hidden stories.